Nomes77/AdBlockFilters/Others/README.md

 ## General Hide
 You can use this filter if you have enabled `Ignore general cosmetic filters` in uBlock Origin but still want some general hiding elements to be used. <br>
-For this list I have used the default uBlock Filters and the EasyList (Optimized).
+For this list I have used the default uBlock Filters and [EasyList (Optimized)](https://filters.adtidy.org/extension/ublock/filters/101_optimized.txt).

 ### What I have done
 1. Changed `##` from those lists to `*##`